img 6774

 Yep, I’m rather happy with that.
 I hope Stewart is, too.
 I’m about to deliver it to him, so let’s see.

-OK, so what’s the bottom line and all that stuff when it comes to a deck like this early ’70s Thorens TD 150 MK II?
+OK, so what’s the bottom line when it comes to a deck like this early ’70s Thorens TD 150 MK II?
 Well, if you ask me, this is one of the great turntable bargains.
 These decks don’t go for a lot these days, and yet in terms of bang for your buck, I doubt you can do much better.

 Thorens TD 150 MK II